 Using the Right Waste

 The key to creating top-quality compost is to have a mixture of natural garden waste and household waste.
 Natural garden waste is quick to break down and will deliver moistness and nitrogen.
 Though household waste takes more time to rot, it provides more carbon and fibre.
-This also cause air bubbles to form on the inside.
+This also causes air bubbles to form on the inside.
 Also, if you find any waste that cannot be reused, you could get rid of them by booking one of those Garden Waste Bins.

 Get the Right Balance

 The major key to good quality compost is the balance.
-You can create the proper equilibrium yourself by adding dryer waster if it’s too wet or damper waste if it’s too dry.
+You can create the proper equilibrium yourself by adding a dryer waster if it’s too wet or damper waste if it’s too dry.
 Another major step to finding the balance is to have enough air.
-A good tip is to create little pockets by including scrunched up bits of cardboard to the mixture.
+A good tip is to create little pockets by including scrunched-up bits of cardboard in the mixture.

-There are many other ways of creating environmentally friendly gardening such as giving it regular airing, saving water, looking after your soil (after all, if you order top quality soil, you’re going to want to keep it healthy), use the right quantity of water at the right time, plant drought resistant plants, collect rainwater, reuse old water, improving air quality, plant larger trees and many more.
+There are many other ways of creating environmentally-friendly gardening such as giving it regular airing, saving water, looking after your soil (after all, if you order top quality soil, you’re going to want to keep it healthy), use the right quantity of water at the right time, plant drought-resistant plants, collect rainwater, reuse old water, improving air quality, plant larger trees and many more.

 Now is the time to make eco-friendly changes in your surroundings.
 If you are new to the process, you can start slowly and learn along the way.